 VO2 max is considered the criterion measure of cardiorespiratory fitness and a predictor of endurance performance.
 VO2 max refers to the maximum amount of oxygen an individual can utilize during exercise.
 The test is performed on a bike or a treadmill, and involves exercising at increasing intensities every few minutes until reaching exhaustion.)

-Anaerobic/Lactate Threshold (AT) - Anaerobic threshold analysis reveals the point at which individuals “hit a wall” during exercise or training.
-More specifically, this measures lactate during exercise.
-This provides the subject with information on appropriate training levels and overall fitness level.
+Anaerobic threshold analysis reveals the point at which individuals “hit a wall” during exercise or training.
+More specifically, these measures lactate during exercise.
+This provides the subject with information on appropriate training levels and overall fitness levels.

-Hydration Analysis - Hydration is vital for optimal performance and health.
-Urine specific gravity measures the density (concentration) of a urine sample and provides a value to rate hydration status.
+Hydration is vital for optimal performance and health.
+Urine-specific gravity measures the density (concentration) of a urine sample and provides a value to rate hydration status.
 A small urine (USG) sample is collected and then measured by a refractometer (hand held device) with results displayed within seconds.
 This test can be done on a daily basis.

 The Human Performance Laboratory is located in the Greene Complex on the Rinker campus of Palm Beach Atlantic University at 1100 S Dixie Hwy, West Palm Beach, FL 33403

 For information on testing, scheduling and pricing, contact our Laboratory Director Matthew_Mitchell3@pba.edu